dangoslen/dangoslen-me-site/content/blog/consistency-is-not-the-goal.md

 </center>

 Way back in one of my first software internships, I remember overhearing a conversation from another engineer.
 I don't remember much of the details, honestly, except that this one engineer was pretty frustrated with another about some recent code that was checked in.
-His last line was "Let's be consistent." as he walked back to his own cubicle.
+His last line was "Let's be consistent." as he walked back to his own cubicle, clearly agitated.

 As I mentioned, I don't know all the details of _what_ apparently needed to be consistent, but it stuck with me (clearly).
 I carried it through my first few professional years as an engineer.
 I wanted to write consistent, clear, crisp code.
 It felt like an unspoken rule that great codebases _were_ consistent with no exceptions.